Fir3n0x/DSL-Project/README.md

   scoring: count_pieces
 }
 ```

-*Explanation*: This program initializes a standard Othello board and sets the move and scoring rules.
+**Explanation:** Defines a classic 8×8 Othello board with the standard initial configuration and scoring based on the number of discs.

 ```dsl
 # Example 2: Custom circular board